mindfullMellow/Crytpo-Carousel/README.md

 ## 🚀 Features

--Easy to use
+- Easy to use
--Displays live market tokenomics
+- Displays live market tokenomics
--Only used on bigger screens (i.e laptops and computers) -NOT RESPONSIVE
+- Only used on bigger screens (i.e laptops and computers)
+- NOT RESPONSIVE

 ## 📦 Tech Stacks

--HTML
+- HTML
--CSS(for styling)
+- CSS(for styling)
--SWIPER js framework (for pagination effect) -JAVASCRIPT (ES15)
+- SWIPER js framework (for pagination effect)
+- JAVASCRIPT (ES15)
--Hosted PYTHON server for fetching live market data -PYTHON file (app.py) to fetch each cryptocurrency profile pic
+- Hosted PYTHON server for fetching live market data
+- PYTHON file (app.py) to fetch each cryptocurrency profile pic